 - Global promotion of both the sister seaport relationship and the advantages of doing business with the sister seaports

 Participation in a biennial Sister Seaports Convention, held in Miami-Dade County, that highlights affiliated sister seaports and their accomplishments resulting from the program.

-For more information on the Sister Seaports program at PortMiami, please email Debra Owens, Manager of Intergovernmental Affairs or call 305-960-5456.
+For more information on the Sister Seaports program at PortMiami, please email Debra Owens, Director, Government Affairs and International Relations or call 305-960-5456.